TUMLWE/PAL/docs/source/user_guide.rst

 Modify the “SVI_Definition”
 """"""""""""""""""""""""""""""""

+Unlike the "met_mast_reader", a more complex variable mapping is necessary for the "SCADA_reader".
+Each layer is detailed with a dedicated section.

+**ITFC**

+The test ITFC applications are here designed to simulate a realistic case in which data is coming from different hardware and applications, and operating in a three wind turbines wind farm.
+For each ITFC application, the following variables are included:

+#. itfc_scada contains 6 variables.
+SCADA data is provided through a structure variable, one for each turbine.
+Each structure includes subfields related to different quantities such as rotorspeed, pitch, power, and so on.
+In addition, vibrations are measured as well for each turbine and in the three directions, through double arrays
+#. itfc_mm contains 1 structure.
+This ITFC app replicates "met_mast_ITFC" of the "met_mast_reader"
+#. itfc_loads contains 1 structure, which provide data in terms of blade loads for the three wind turbines
+#. two additional WRITE variables are included within the ITFC app "itfc_scada".
+The first is a 10-element double array used for control purposes.
+The second is a structure in which the in-plane and out-of-plane bending loads are written by the HOST

+An overview of the ITFC variables is shown below

 .. csv-table::  SCADA_reader - "SVI_Definition.xlsx" - ITFC
    :file: SVI_Definition_scada_itfc.csv
    :header-rows: 1

+**HOST**

 .. csv-table::  SCADA_reader - "SVI_Definition.xlsx" - HOST
    :file: SVI_Definition_scada_host.csv
    :header-rows: 1

+**SUBMODEL**

 .. csv-table::  SCADA_reader - "SVI_Definition.xlsx" - SUBMODEL
    :file: SVI_Definition_scada_sm.csv
    :header-rows: 1

 Appendix